-Exemptions:
+EXEMPTIONS:

-- A student already has a college degree. - A student from another institution who is enrolling only in summer courses. - A student is only enrolled in Wellness, Workforce Development, or refresher courses. - A transfer student with 30 or more college credit hours. - Students taking Honors Tutorial I as Presidential Scholarship recipients.
+- A student already has a college degree. - A student is non-degree seeking, and only taking a course (or courses) for the purpose of transferring to another institution. - A student from another institution who is enrolling only in summer courses. - A student is only enrolled in Wellness, Workforce Development, or refresher courses. - A transfer student with 30 or more college credit hours. - Students taking Honors Tutorial I as Presidential Scholarship recipients. - A student is earning an AAS degree or Certificate in a program from which this course has been exempted.